hpj205/ma1805-game/README.md

 - inventory and evidence systems

 NARRATIVE
 Discuss the narrative elements of your game and how you plan to develop these in the final project.

+//idk what to write here mary u can add smth here maybe

 AESTHETIC
 Discuss your aesthetic approach and the inspirations you drew from.
 Upload images to your repository and point me to the relevant directory for these, and discuss the choices you made.

+Yvette: When I was making the tiles (walls, door, bookshelves, floor, and books, toy etc) I envisioned a cozy library, a bit nostalgic with earthy tones.
+I like the idea of keeping the designs simple with basic shapes and flat color blocks.
+In retrospect after designing I think I took some inspiration from the Minecraft library, especially with the wooden rustic aesthetic I originally had in mind?
+Assets can be found in the /Tiles folder

+// mary again

 ANYTHING YOU'D ADD?
 Would you make changes if you had a few more weeks?
 Or what about if you had a full studio behind you?
 What ideas would you like to implement if you had more technical knowledge?

 Yvette: I think exploring the multiple endings concept further would have been really interesting.
 A full quest log, maybe more rooms were you can explore more things.
 Sprite animations would've made the game look a lot nicer, and minigames (like sorting books, finding hidden objects) also would have been fun to try out.
 An in-game timer to add pressure to the player would've been something else to add as well, alongside music and sound effects.
+Some text effects and more polished UI would have been nicer.
+There's a weird issue with the canvas being slightly cut off which I'd been struggling to figure out where it came from for a while now, so I would have fixed that too if we had a bigger group/more ppl working on the programming :)